emin-grbo/WWDCLounges/index.md

 Will TextEditor have any level of support for AttributedStrings?

 ### A:
-While we can’t comment on any future plans, please do file a request through feedback assistant for any improvements to TextEditor that you would like to see! (edited)
+While we can’t comment on any future plans, please do file a request through feedback assistant for any improvements to TextEditor that you would like to see!

 ---